Research

 Our research brings the superb experimental power of Caenorhabditis to investigate the genetic basis of reproductive isolation in unprecedented ways.
 We are exploring this at several levels, from pre-mating factors like the evolution of male responses to mating pheromone to post-mating pre-zygotic factors implicating gametic isolating barriers to post-zygotic incompatibilities that cause inviability and sterility in hybrids.
 Using powerful tools, including inter-species NIL mapping, in vivo sperm labeling, and genome editing, we are dissecting the mechanistic and genetic causes of these barriers to gene flow.
 We are especially interested in integrating the genetics of speciation with the development over ontogeny to connect evo-devo and speciation genetics.

 Shifts in reproductive mode have driven drastic changes in the genes responsible for sperm competition.
-The sperm gigantism of Caenorhabditis has led us to use electron microscopy peer inside these cells with even greater resolution, and the ectopic invasiveness of sperm cells suggests that they may provide a mechanism of reproductive interference competition between species.
+The sperm gigantism of Caenorhabditis has led us to use electron microscopy to peer inside these cells with even greater resolution, and the ectopic invasiveness of sperm cells suggests that they may provide a mechanism of reproductive interference competition between species.
 We are documenting temperature-dependent traits that differ between latitudinally– and phylogeographically-distinct strains of C. briggsae.
 We have interrogated the genetic basis of temperature-related traits with recombinant inbred lines (RILs) to QTL map natural phenotypic differentiation thought to reflect local adaptation.
 We also are quantifying transcriptome responses to temperature and genotype.